• Skip to main content

 It’s advisable to review your will every few years or after significant life events, such as marriage, divorce, the birth of a child, or acquiring substantial assets.

-Yes, you can amend your will through a codicil or by creating a new will that revokes the previous one.
+Yes, you can amend your will through an amendment (known as a “codicil”) or by creating a new will that revokes the previous one.

 Dying intestate (without a will) means state laws will determine how your assets are distributed, which may not align with your preferences.